 Pilgrims walking or cycling

 Today most pilgrims do the 1440 km tour by bus, car or taxi.
 But as there have been a number of documentary programmes as well as a feature film, “Road 88” by Nakamura Genji, walking or cycling has become increasingly popular.
 Not all pilgrims are deeply into Buddhism, as an elderly man in full pilgrim’s gear explains.
 “I’m not really that religious.
 This is the fourth time I’m walking – it’s good for my health.”
 On the other hand we also met Imakawa-san, who was on his 121st round (80 times by car and 21 times by bicycle).
-“The pilgrimage gives me mental power,” he said, moving his hand dramatically into the sky.
+“The 88 Temple pilgrimage gives me mental power,” he said, moving his hand dramatically into the sky.
 “If I concentrate, I can move those dark clouds.”
 At least it did not rain that afternoon.

 The bicycle is also the transport mode of choice for an unlikely group of pilgrims: the homeless.
 A growing number of long-term pilgrims just keep circling the island.
 From No. 88 they continue on to No. 1 and start all over again.
 For them it is a socially acceptable form of being out-of-society, and they prefer the pilgrim’s life to the blue tarp tent in a public park in Tokyo.
 One of them, a mid-forties cyclist in blue training slacks and a white singlet muses: “Sometimes I think I should return to a normal life and look for work, but the Buddha protects me well.
 And, you see, Kobo Daishi is so kind to me…” and he proudly shows us the Buddha sticker on the tail-light of his heavily laden bicycle.

-Becoming a pilgrim on the way
+Becoming a “real” pilgrim on the way

 We walked the Shikoku Pilgrimage in six legs over a period of 7 years, the final one, temple No.44 to temple No.88, in April 2006.
 Our initial reason to start the pilgrimage was the possibility of experiencing a rural part of Japan while hiking.
 Over time we became more and more enchanted with the land and the people of Shikoku, an island full of greenhouses and rice paddies, old hunchbacked Japanese working in the fields and quirky culinary delights such as eggplant soft ice cream and hand-made noodles.

 At first we felt a bit like impostors.
 Not being Buddhist, we didn’t participate in the religious rites.
 Eventually we started reading the Heart Sutra in Japanese aloud like the other pilgrims did.
-Chanting to (foreign) gods felt strange and daring at first, but with some practice, reciting the Sutra made us slow down from the continuous movement of the pilgrimage and let us appreciate the silence and grace of the temples.
+Chanting to (foreign) gods felt strange and daring at first, but with some practice, reciting the Sutra made us slow down from the continuous movement of the pilgrimage.
+This also let us appreciate the silence and grace of the temples.
 At temple No. 81, Shiramine temple, we even bought one of the conical pilgrim’s hats to reach our goal, No 88, in style.

 “Congratulations!
 You must be exhausted,” a fellow pilgrim greeted us warmly when we finally arrived at Okubo temple: Nr.
 88. He handed us some sweets and his camera.
 “Could you please take a photo of me in front of the main hall?”
 And after that we asked him to take the obligatory finalist picture of ourselves!